 A young student was volunteering to help the museum in his spare-time.
 Another lady, was actually making lotions for the museum to sell in their gift shop.

-I also enjoyed entering into the craft shop to admire the process of quilt and tapestry making.
+I also loved entering into the craft shop to admire the process of quilt and tapestry making.

 Second time around?
 This is what I felt like when visiting this place… What do you think?